zenml-io/zenml/docs/book/getting-started/zenml-pro/user-management.md

 # User Management

-In ZenML Cloud, there is a slightly different entity hierarchy as compared to the open-source ZenML framework.
-This document walks you through the key differences and new concepts that are cloud-only.
+In ZenML Pro, there is a slightly different entity hierarchy as compared to the open-source ZenML framework.
+This document walks you through the key differences and new concepts that are pro-only.

 ## Organizations, Tenants, and Roles

 ZenML Cloud arranges various aspects of your work experience around the concept